Debtor Management: A Creditor's Operating Framework

 DSO: The Lagging Indicator Everyone Watches

 Days sales outstanding measures how long on average a receivables dollar takes to collect.
 Computed as: (Accounts receivable / Total credit sales) × Number of days in the period.
+A DSO of 45 on 60-day payment terms implies that most invoices are collected within 15 days of due date.
+Industry-specific DSO benchmarks: industrial manufacturing 45–65 days, professional services 60–80 days, retail wholesale 30–45 days, international B2B export 60–90 days (jurisdiction-dependent).

-Percentage of receivables over 60 days past due
+60 days past due

-Dispute rate on new invoices
+dispute rate on new

-A credit team watching only DSO will react to problems; a team watching leading indicators will prevent them.
+capacity.
+A credit team watching only DSO will react to problems

 Not For You: When Debtor Management Frameworks Are Over-Engineered